The Identify API is only available to Business plan customers.

 Here we are telling Hotjar that your user became a customer to your service using an ISO8601 date string.

-Identifying Attributes for Anonymous Users
+Identifying Attributes for De-identified Users

-Sometimes it’s useful to track information about visitors on your site, even if they aren’t yet users or paying customers.
+Sometimes it’s useful to track information about users on your site, even if they aren’t yet users or paying customers.
 Let’s say you wanted to track the referral source, and landing page A-B test variant a potential lead reached you from:

 hj('identify', null, {